KUO-Team/.github/profile/README.md

-A team of indie developers making video games and services.
+A team of indie developers making video games.

-Primarily making stuff using [S&Box](https://sbox.game/) by Facepunch Studios.